deadlyvipers/dojo_rules/introduction.md

-On my way to becoming GitHub Master
+Im on my way to becoming a GitHub Master with Code School